2021 Official Rules

 C. Teams finishing in the “Top 5” in each Divisional Championship event will also qualify.

-D. In the event that a team(s) qualifies in BOTH the “Team of the Year” Race and Divisional Championship, the team will claim only one spot and the next highest scoring team in the “Team of the Year” standings will be invited to the National Championship.
+D. In the event that a team(s) qualifies in BOTH the “Team of the Year” Race and Divisional Championship, the team will be awarded the championship seat and the next highest scoring team in the “Team of the Year” standings will be invited to the Shootout.

-E. In the event that a qualifying team declines to participate in the 2018 National Championship, the “Team of the Year” standings in each division will be used to fill the field.
+E. In the event that a qualifying team declines to participate in the Shootout, the “Team of the Year” standings in each division will be used to fill the field.

 F. Team Captains that qualify must fish this event with their Qualifying Partner.